foimedia/foi/README.md

 The content is organized by the **chats** the bot participates in.
 They are your *private chat* with the bot and the *group chats* the bot is invited to..

-Creating a new coverage or simply starting a new publishing page is as easy as creating a Telegram group:
+Creating a new coverage or simply starting a new live feed is as easy as creating a Telegram group:

  - Create your new Telegram group inviting the people you'd like to contribute with;
  - Invite the bot;